ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 To deploy the changes, run `sudo nixos-rebuild switch`.
 After that, you can start the Helix editor by running the `hx` command.

+> If your system's hostname is not `nixos-test`, you need to modify the name of `nixosConfigurations` in `flake.nix`, or use `--flake /etc/nixos#nixos-test` to specify the configuration name.

 ## Adding Custom Cache Mirrors

 > If you don't need to customize the cache mirror, you can safely skip this section.